xrdocs/virtual-routing/_tutorials/2022-08-29-xrd-with-docker-compose-control-plane.md

 ```

-This is represented in the figure below:
+The overall topology represented in the figure below:

 ![simple-bgp-xr-compose.png]({{site.baseurl}}/images/simple-bgp-xr-compose.png)